-(http://www.innovation.ca/en/OurFunds).
-PDF versions of the forms are available for reference purposes.
+(www.innovation.ca/en/CFIOnline).
 Institutions are also required to submit a signed copy of the Award conditions document for each project.

 6.2.3 Award finalization deadline

 Institutions must provide to the CFI the award finalization documents within nine months of award approval.
 The CFI may grant an extension if a reasonable explanation is provided.